mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 ## Is REST normally stateless?

-Yes, it is.
+Yes, it is stateless.

 Each request is independent, which improves scalability.

 ## What does @RequestMapping do?

 1. Annotate both for **class** and **handler methods**.

 2. `@RequestMapping` mehtods are **handler method**, it provides information regarding when method should be called.

 3. Has various attributes to match by:
     - URL,
     - HTTP method,